Habybyi/Habybyi/README.md

 - I didn't to that mutch just some scritps for a game
 - But I'm planing something big so stay with me and come with me on the journey

-## Certificates I have
-- HTML5
-- CSS
-- Itroduction to typescript
-- Itroduction to javascript

 ## Protocols I'm want to learn and implement in my code